wjdenny/wjdenny.github.io/content/@2015simpson_es6.md

 ---
 tags:
-  - source
+  - "source"
-alias: ""
+alias: "ES6 and Beyond"
+draft: false
 ---
 # ES6 and Beyond
 [[Kyle Simpson]] wrote this book for [[O'Reilly]].